Student-centric advice and objective recommendations

 Prompt #2

-In college, often the beliefs that you held as a child or in high school tend to develop or change completely.
-They are asking you this to get a feel for what kind of person you are, and more specifically, what kind of student or team-player you are.
+In college, you’ll encounter many different kinds of people with different opinions, whether they relate to more trivial topics or more significant subjects.
+When you debate with someone you care about, there’s a certain level of respect that will naturally come into play.
+But that same level of respect should be granted to any peer you encounter in college as well.
+They are asking you this to get a feel for what kind of person you are, and more specifically, how you react to disagreement.
 Generally, colleges and universities want to find students who are willing to test the beliefs of themselves and others so that they can see more than just one side of a situation, whether that be academically, socially, or personally.

-In this situation, a lot of people instantly think about politics.
-You do not have to write about politics if you do not want to, and honestly, thinking deeper about this question than just surface level will make your essay more interesting and engaging.
 This is a difficult question to answer because it is sometimes hard to admit that our beliefs are sometimes wrong, or to admit that we disagree with people often.
-But, this is an important question because they want to see your response to the challenge.
+But this is an important question because they want to see your response to the challenge.

 Questions to consider:

-- What is something that you and your friends often debate about?
+- What is something that you and your friends or family often debate about?

 - Is there a topic that comes up at the dinner table a great deal that you end up having banter over?